scifir/scifir-units/README.md

 ## Introduction

 The Scifir Collection is a set of libraries that allows to create the software of scientific inventions, being them scientific machines or just scientific software.
 This library, scifir-units, allows to handle scalar and vectorial units inside the code.
 They are very lightweight, they size similar to a float, and can be used extensively to do any math calculation necessary for the invention.
 The prefixes can be changed, in order to display the units in the more proper dimensions.
 Also, all the conversions known are supported.
-Then, instead of the meter, a length can be described by a light-year, an astronomical unit (AU), among other units of measure.
+Then, instead of the metre, a length can be described by a light-year, an astronomical unit (AU), among other units of measure.

 The unit classes that scifir-units provides are the following: